 The company is heavily reliant on tourist traffic and continued restrictions on overseas visitors have had a significant impact on operations.
-I-site and visitor centre operations and management of the Alps 2 Ocean Cycle Trail have been taken over by Council.
+The Whitestone City attraction was wound up in 2020 and its activities have now been taken over by Council.
+I-site and visitor centre operations were closed in 2020 and Council has now contracted the Ōamaru